Does using Tor guarantee anonymity?

 So when it comes to browsing anonymously on Tor, there is only one big issue, and it's that Tor is not used for casual browsing.
 Yes, people do say that Tor is used by people who feel like they are being stalked or journalists who want to hide their tracks, but there are currently 36 million Tor users and trust me, a good number of those users are not people who you would want to be your neighbors.

-While Tor is exceptionally good at hiding your IP address, it does not mean that people who commit a crime through Tor are not criminals.
+While Tor is decent at hiding your IP address, it does not mean that people who commit a crime through Tor are not criminals.
 Using Tor is not illegal, but that doesn't mean that the law will not TRY to knock on your doors if you do some illegal stuff through it.
 In other words, a hidden IP doesn't make a criminal not wanted by the law enforcement.